8fold/site-joshbruce.com/SUPER_DETAILS.md

 1. We will always return the header using HTTP 2.
 2. We need a way to check for actual content in the content folder; `8fold/amos` will be used.
 3. We need a way to hide the configuratin; `dotenv` seems a viable solution.

+## Uses style sheet from within content area

+Amos uses the `.assets` folder to store non-content website assets: favicons, ui images, and the like.

+This not using packages thing until necessary is becoming more difficult, partially out of habit, I thnk.

+I was thinking of bringing in the [PSR-7](https://www.php-fig.org/psr/psr-7/) implementation from [Slim](https://github.com/slimphp/Slim-Psr7) to accomplish this.
+I changed my mind because CSS and JavaScript are both plain text.
+Therefore, I should be able to modify the headers and do what we're doing with HTML.
+I will be using both as a reference to guide the API design for some first-party classes.

+Doing it this way we should stay relatively decoupled from any library brought in while also setting potential future proxies.
+The main drawback at the moment is that I'm not strictly following the flow and conventions from PSR-7 for the following reasons:

+1. I'm not familiar with the implications of the PSR-7, its siblings, and its references; therefore, still learning.
+2. I'm only skimming (gaining a basic understanding) to determine what I need and don't need from PSR-7; despite it being a robust and complete implementation covering a variety of use cases. (ex.
+A request may have a body, the site only responds to the URL; therefore, this code doesn't account for the existence of a request with a message body.)